Introduction

 The usual workaround is:

-• identify the broken function
+• identify the broken internal function

 • source the script into the global environment